Benefits of mindfulness

 • Greater adaptability and flexibility – being resilient and navigating change with ease

-• Enhanced self-insight – and increased compassion for self and others
+• Enhanced self-insight – increased compassion for self and others

 In addition, the National Institutes of Health (NIH) reports mindfulness meditation can help improve immune function and help alleviate high blood pressure, irritable bowel syndrome, ulcerative colitis, anxiety, depression, insomnia and other health conditions.
 It has also been used to help people quit smoking.